Skip to main content

 Be Hollywood ready!
 Master advanced features of Adobe Premiere and learn the techniques that will set your videos apart from the rest of the crowd.
 Understand the secrets of special effects for audio and video and when to use them to enhance your project.
 Edit and mix audio and learn how to generate titles and text to give your movie a polished appearance.
 Prerequisite: DAP-791 Premiere Level 1.
 Mac computer experience preferred but not required.

-Digital and Social Media Workforce Training Certificate Program
+Digital Marketing Professional Workforce Training Certificate Program

-410-386-8100 | cet@carrollcc.edu
+410-386-8100 | wbce@carrollcc.edu | Building A, Room 115

 *Unless noted, cost does not include any required textbooks and related materials, applicable licensing fees, background check fees, testing fees or prerequisite courses.